 Virginia has taken some bold steps lately when it comes to the expansion of gambling within the Commonwealth.
 Virginia online sportsbooks have been approved.
 That process is moving forward through the licensing process with an anticipated launch early in 2021.

-At the same time, plans are in the works for land-based casinos in Bristol, Danville, Norfolk, Portsmouth.
+At the same time, plans are in the works for Virginia casinos in Bristol, Danville, Norfolk, Portsmouth.
 All four cities were preapproved by the state by meeting certain conditions that were part of an extensive qualification process.

 The matter was then presented to the voters in those four cities in the form of a referendum on November’s election ballot.
 All four gained the necessary votes to proceed with their plans.